metomi/rose/sphinx/tutorial/rose/metadata.rst

       ``application-tutorial`` app we wrote in the
       :ref:`Rose application practical <rose-applications-practical>`.

+   In order to use ``rose config-edit``, you may find it easier to do this whole practical using Rose 2019.

    #. **Create a Rose application called** ``metadata-tutorial``.

       Create a new copy of the ``application-tutorial`` application by running::